Rockhampton Ring Road plan, preserve and construct

-The objective of the Rockhampton Ring Road plan, preserve and construct project (Rockhampton Ring Road project) is to provide a western link of the Bruce Highway, extending from the Capricorn Highway (at Nelson Street) in the south, through to Rockhampton-Yeppoon Road/Bruce Highway intersection in the north.
+The Rockhampton Ring Road alignment provides a western link of the Bruce Highway, extending from the Capricorn Highway (at Nelson Street) in the south through to Bruce Highway / Rockhampton-Yeppoon Road intersection in the north.
 This will include a new crossing of the Fitzroy River.

-The Bruce Highway is Queensland's major north-south freight and commuter corridor, connecting coastal population centres from Brisbane to Cairns over 1,677km.
+The Bruce Highway is Queensland's major north-south freight and commuter corridor and stretches over 1,673km connecting coastal population centres from Brisbane to Cairns.

 The existing Bruce Highway through Rockhampton is one of the remaining pinch points between Brisbane and Cairns, with 19 sets of traffic signals to navigate.

-Traffic volumes on the Bruce Highway in Central Queensland ranges from 2,600 vehicles per day in rural sections to 35,000 vehicles per day in urban centres.
+Traffic volumes on the Bruce Highway in Central Queensland range from 2,600 vehicles per day in rural sections to 35,000 vehicles per day in urban centres.
+An average of 2,640 heavy vehicles travel through Rockhampton daily.

 Benefits